 #11 Main Square Markets (seasonal)

 Krakow has the biggest medieval market square in Europe.
-The seasonal markets are filled amazing Polish street food, wine, souvenir and art and crafts with rotating markets and stalls all through the year.
+The seasonal markets are filled with amazing Polish street food, wine, souvenirs and art and crafts.
+The markets are rotating and have different stalls all through the year.

 Address: Rynek Główny 1/3, 31-042 Kraków

 #12 St Mary’s Church